CarlsonBuma/gigup-webscraper/readme.md

    - The extension icon should appear in your Chrome toolbar
    - Click it to verify the popup loads correctly

-**Note:** After switchting browser tab, may refresh page to reactivate.

 ---